jko113/c0d3r/README.md

 ### Messages

-* This page acts as an in app mailbox.
+* Acts as an in app mailbox.
 A user can get display their message or compose a new message to another user by their GitHub alias.

 <img src="readmeimg/messagespage.png">

 ### Logout

-* This will end the users current session in the app and return to the login page.
+* Ends the users current session in the app and return to the login page.

 ## Future Additions